IntersectMBO/cardano-ledger/README.md

 # cardano-ledger

-A re-implementation of the Cardano blockchain layer, started in Q4 2018.
+A re-implementation of the Cardano ledger layer, designed to ease transition between the Byron and Shelley eras.

 The formal specifications and associated executable specifications can be found in the